 Why Visit Lima?

-Lima captivates as South America's culinary capital where world-leading restaurants like Central and Maido (both on The World's 50 Best list) reinvent Peruvian cuisine, Pacific Ocean crashes against Miraflores clifftops where paragliders launch above surfers, and colonial baroque churches in Centro Histórico preserve Spanish viceregal grandeur from when Lima ruled Spanish South America.
-Peru's capital and gateway (10 million in metro area) sprawls along arid coastal desert—gray garúa fog blankets the city from June to October (often into November) creating perpetual overcast, yet breaks to brilliant sunshine December-April.
-The food scene draws global attention: Central and Maido rank among World's 50 Best Restaurants, ceviche (raw fish cured in lime, chili, and onions) achieves perfection at seaside cevicherías for around S/30-60 ($8–$16), and anticuchos (grilled beef heart) sizzle on street corners.
+Lima captivates as South America's undisputed culinary capital and gastronomic powerhouse where world-leading restaurants like Central and Maido (both consistently ranking on The World's 50 Best Restaurants list) brilliantly reinvent Peruvian cuisine using Amazonian and Andean ingredients, the powerful Pacific Ocean crashes dramatically against Miraflores district's clifftops where colorful paragliders launch above dedicated surfers, and magnificent colonial baroque churches in Centro Histórico preserve Spanish viceregal grandeur from centuries when Lima ruled all Spanish South America as viceroyalty capital.
+Peru's massive capital and primary gateway (pop. approximately 10 million Greater Lima metro area, one of South America's largest cities) sprawls endlessly along arid coastal desert—notorious gray garúa fog blanket envelops the city roughly May-November creating persistent overcast gloom, yet finally breaks to brilliant sunshine December through April revealing blue skies.

 What to Do